What is Know Your Customer (KYC)?

 Know Your Customer process also helps in establishing trust in a professional relationship and gives insights into the nature of the customer’s activities.
 In addition to that, the KYC process is a crucial part of the customer or client onboarding process.
 As a result, it can exponentially improve investors’ overall servicing and management over the course of the relationship.

 The need and importance of knowing your customer (KYC) are not entirely clear from the customer’s point of view.
-However, the protection of their own clients or customers is the priority of regulators.
+Customers often ask why is KYC required?
+However, the protection of the economy from financial crimes is the priority of regulators.
 All of these rigorous checks can be a cumbersome process for investors.
 However, they create a trustworthy and secure environment to enable investment or financial activities with the respective business entity.

 Ever-evolving technology allows for a smoother and streamlined onboarding process that helps the customer save a lot of money and, most importantly, precious time.
 The technology behind protecting sensitive and confidential information has also evolved with the help of methods like encryption and advanced authentication, giving customers confidence in the entire KYC process.